Alfresco/alfresco-ng2-components/docs/renditions.service.md

 Performs a format conversion on an item directly.

 ## Details

+**Note:** This service is deprecated from v2.2.0 and may be removed in a future version of ADF.

 ACS allows content items to be converted to other formats for display or delivery.
 For example, a raw text file might be converted to HTML to enable better formatting